 Let’s introduce you to the team who provide the best of support for members, yoga schools, teacher trainees and the general public while ensuring the ‘best-practice’ management of the day to day operations of the Association.

-Prior to becoming a Yoga Teacher, Shyamala worked as a Management Consultant.
+Before becoming a Yoga Teacher, Shyamala worked as a Management Consultant.
 She has over fifteen years experience in this field and has worked for local and International organisations.
 This experience has equipped her with strong management and administrative skills, which she brings to Yoga Australia.

 Shyamala takes pride in her role as CEO of Yoga Australia.
 She is in the Yoga Australia office Monday through to Thursday ensuring Yoga Australia members are well serviced.

-Phoebe is a natural visionary and her current vision is to make each drive the growth and sustainability of our association.
+Phoebe is a natural visionary, and her current vision is to make each drive the growth and sustainability of our association.
 As Marketing and Communications Manager for Yoga Australia, she brings a wealth of knowledge and experience to the association.

 In addition to her professional experience and technical skill set, Phoebe has also practised yoga with varying degrees of consistency and enthusiasm since 1998.